 - Being smart with keywords: Using the same terms as the job description will help the recruiter to clearly recognise that you're a great fit.

 - Telling the same story in your CV: Use the letter as a teaser, and expand on the letter in your accompanying CV.
 Check out our CV format and layout tips to help you understand how to write a perfect CV.

 How do you write an effective cover letter?

 Write an effective cover letter by:

 - Addressing it properly: Treat a cover letter as you would any other normal letter.
-Ensure that the employers address is at the top.
-This also proves to the recruiter that you’re not just copying a template, but have given this time and thought.
+Ensure that the employer's address is at the top.

 - Outlining key skills: This part of the cover letter needs to give a good overview of you without being too in depth.
 Mention key skills that make you a relevant fit for the role.